AHartmaier/pyLabFEA/README.md

 $ pytest tests
 ```

-After this, the package can be used within python, e.g. be importing the entire package with
+After this, the package can be used within python, e.g. by importing the entire package with

 ```python
 import pylabfea as FE